KKatlego/login-sign-up-ui/README.md

 # Log in and Sign up User Interface

-Created using firebase (user authentication) and flutter
+-- Created using Dart and Flutter

+-- User authentication using Firebase

+-- Platforms : Web, IOS and Andriod

+-- Design : The Flutter Way